Find Trade Colleges

 Saint Louis Community College undergraduate students pay an average of $5,130 in in-state tuition and fees each year.

-The average tuition and fees for an in-state undergraduate at OTC are $5,216 a year.
+In-state tuition fees for undergraduate students at OTC are $5,216 per year.
 On average, dental support graduates from OTC take out $13,101 in student loans while working on their Associate Degree.

-Full Dental Support Services at Ozarks Technical Community College Report
+Read full report on Dental Support Services at Ozarks Technical Community College

 A rank of #4 on this year’s list means Missouri Southern State University is a great value for dental support services students working on their associate degree.
 Missouri Southern is a small public school located in the city of Joplin.